spatters/spatters.github.io/docs/mma-matmul.md

 ![load-global-store-shared](/assets/images/load-global-store-shared.png)

-Once data is loaded to shared memory, each warp computes a matrix multiply on a (M=32, K=4) tile of A and a (N=16, K=4) tile of B. As the `mma` instruction computes a M=16, N=8, K=16 matrix multiply we split these tiles into two (M=16, K=4) tiles of A / (N=8, K=4) tiles of B and compute their products in a nested loop.
+Once data is loaded to shared memory, each warp computes a matmul on a (M=32, K=4) tile of A and a (N=16, K=4) tile of B. As the `mma` instruction computes a M=16, N=8, K=16 matmul we split these tiles into two (M=16, K=4) tiles of A / (N=8, K=4) tiles of B and compute their products in a nested loop.
 At the innermost level of this loop, we first load the k=0..1 subtiles of the current A and B tiles into registers and compute their product using the `mma` instruction.
 We then load the k=2..3 subtiles and perform a second `mma`.

 We use the `ldmatrix` PTX instruction to load these tiles from shared memory to registers.
 This warp-wide instruction loads 1, 2 or 4 8x128b matrices, each 8x128b matrix being distributed into one 32b register per thread in the fragment layout previously discussed.
 Each 128b row of these matrices is stored in one `uint4` vector in shared memory and each thread in the warp provides the address of one of these rows as described in the docs: